spicy-potato-cat/SEMV-Vault/Network security/Unit 5/Security in the design on OS.md

-Security in the Design of Operating Systems  Simplicity of Design  Layered Design  Kernelized Design  Reference Monitor  Correctness and Completeness  Secure Design Principles  Trusted Systems 12 Pintu R Shah MPSTME SVKM
+Security in the Design of Operating Systems  Simplicity of Design  Layered Design  Kernelized Design  Reference Monitor  Correctness and Completeness  Secure Design Principles  Trusted Systems

 ## Security kernel

 - **Coverage** Checking every access THROUGH the kernel
-- **Seperation** Isolate mechanisms to ensure security from OS
+- **Separation** Isolate mechanisms to ensure security from OS
 - **Unity** All sec functions tossed in together in a single blob of code to debug quicker?
 - **Modifiability** Make modification in security functions easier.
 - **Compactness** Make security kernel small because its only responsible for security functions